mikedlowis/libcds/README.md

      xcode3            Generate Apple Xcode 3 project files (experimental)

 This is the list of build script targets that are supported.
-To generate build scripts to use with GNU Make for instantce, you could choose the gmake target by using the following command:
+To generate build scripts to use with GNU Make for instance, you could choose the gmake target by using the following command:

     premake4 gmake